nick-paul/Acorn.jl/README.md

 #   function(::Editor, ::String)
 function sampleCommand(ed::Editor, args::String)
     # Perform operation here

+    # If you need to store state variables use ed.params
+    # ed.params[:YOUR CMD NAME][VAR NAME]
+    ed.params[:sample][:var_name] = some_val

+    # If you need to request input from the user:
+    editorPrompt(ed, "Enter your name: ",
+            callback=sampleCallback     # Callback fucntion: function(ed::Editor, buf::String, key::Char
+            buf="",             # Starting point for the input buffer.
+This text is
+                                #   'automatically' typed into the input when the
+                                #   prompt loads
+            showcursor=true)    # Move the cursor to the prompt

+end

+# Optional: If you request input from the user and need a
+#   callback function, use the following format:
+function sampleCallback(ed::Editor, buf::String, key::Char)
+    # Perform callback action here...
 end

 # Call `addCommand` to add
 addCommand(:sample,                         # The command name